Ancient and New

 Affiliations

-Trinity Lakeside is in C4SO (Churches for the Sake of Others), an Anglican diocese built on five key values: Kingdom, Spirit, Formation, Mission, and Sacrament.
+Trinity Lakeside is affiliated with C4SO (Churches for the Sake of Others), an Anglican diocese built on five key values: Kingdom, Spirit, Formation, Mission, and Sacrament.

 The Diocese of C4SO is in the province of the ACNA (Anglican Church in North America).